jimbn/Challenge-04-Time-Code-Quiz/README.md

 # Challenge-04-Time-Code-Quiz

-This project is to create a scheduler for the current day, with the timeframe being from 9AM to 5PM.
-When opening the scheduler, the title is displayed as well as the current day and date.
-Scrolling down the user will be presented with time blocks from 9AM to 5PM.
-The column of each block is the time block, textbox and a save button.
-Each textbox is color-coded to indicate if the time block is in the past, present or future.
-When editing the textbox, clicking on the save button will save the added event into local storage.
+This project is to create timed code quiz, with a high score system set to user's local storage.
+When opening the site, user is prompted with an intro page with 'view high score' and a start button.
+When clicking on the 'view high score', user is directed to the high score page.
+When clicked on the start button, user begin the quiz with the first question and the timer is set to 75 seconds.
+When clicking on the right answer, user will be prompted with 'CORRECT!' if wrong the timer will be deducted by 10 seconds and prompted with 'INCORRECT!'; after clicking on the answer, user will be given the next question.
+When there are no remaining question or the timer is 0 seconds, then the user will be prompted with the result page.
+The page will provide the user's score and an input to save their score with their initials.
+Upon saving the score, the user will be moved to the highscore page and all score saved will be listed in order from highest score to the lowest.

 ## Built With
 * HTML